 "Saying 'this is the best Reus ever' is a bit over the top for me," so said the man himself when questioned by Süddeutsche Zeitung last season.
 Is the Borussia Dortmund captain right?
 He has just been named Germany's Footballer of the Year after enjoying his most prolific campaign since claiming the prize for the first time in 2012...

 As far as bundesliga.com can tell, there have been three distinct peaks in Reus' 10-year Bundesliga career:

 - The marauding forward who fired Borussia Mönchengladbach into the UEFA Champions League in 2012 after a career best 18 Bundesliga goals.

 - Dortmund's Reus 1.0: the attacking wide man who helped Jürgen Klopp's men to the Champions League final in 2013, attracting admiring glances from Barcelona and beyond.

-- Dortmund's Reus 2.0: the string-pulling captain who steered Dortmund to the top of the table for 20 weeks of the season just gone from a hitherto unseen No. 10 role.
+- Dortmund's Reus 2.0: the string-pulling captain who steered Dortmund to the top of the table for 20 weeks of the 2018/19 season from a hitherto unseen No. 10 role.